imprint

 Essential cookies

-These cookies are necessary to ensure the basic functions of the website.
-For example, these cookies are needed when a user puts a product in the shopping cart, then continues surfing on other pages and only goes to checkout later.
-These cookies do not delete the shopping cart, even if the user closes his browser window.
+These cookies are necessaryto ensure basic website functions.
+For example, these cookies are needed when a user places a product in the shopping cart, then continues surfing on other pages and only goes to the checkout later.
+These cookies ensure that the shopping cart is not deleted even if the user closes their browser window.

 These cookies ensure better user-friendliness.
 For example, entered locations, font sizes or form data are saved.